 Skip to main content

-Trellis uses workspace API keys to authenticate trusted server-side integrations and MCP clients.
-Send the key as a Bearer token in the Authorization header.
+Send the workspace API key as a Bearer token in the Authorization header:

 curl -H "Authorization: Bearer trls_acmevaca_abc123..." \